aherrero/aherrero.github.io/_posts/2018-11-29-BoraWatchv2.markdown

 - And just on top, J1-J4, they are only connectors I am going to use to tie the watch strap so, no electrical functionality.

 I've also discover two problems in the schematics after ordering the pcb:
-- According to the [atmega328 specification](http://ww1.microchip.com/downloads/en/devicedoc/atmega328_p%20avr%20mcu%20with%20picopower%20technology%20data%20sheet%2040001984a.pdf), the chips has ADC6 and ADC7 but I've realized they only works as input for voltage references, not as output, so, I can't use them to control the leds.
+- According to the [atmega328 specification](http://ww1.microchip.com/downloads/en/devicedoc/atmega328_p%20avr%20mcu%20with%20picopower%20technology%20data%20sheet%2040001984a.pdf), the chip has ADC6 and ADC7 pins but I've realized they only work as input for voltage references, not as output, so, I can't use them to control the leds.
 I was forced to change this pins to SCK and MISO with cables.
-In the github, the schematics are OK, but the gerbers were sent with this mistake.
+In the github, the schematics are now correct, but the gerbers were sent with this mistake.
-- The footprint for the oscillator 32.768 wasn't correct.
+- The footprint for the oscillator 32.768 wasn't correct for the oscillator I have.
 So, I have improvised something.

 ![atmega_schematics.png](/assets/tmr01_v2/bora2/atmega_schematics.png)